Ates2131/CSE310_Project/README.md

 # CSE310_Project
-This project is a project created for IoT course, it includes educational studies and assignments.
+<li>This project is a project created for IoT course, it includes educational studies and assignments.<li>

 #This is a test comment.